-- 11.1 When the Department determines that a need for overtime exists it shall be paid at one-and-one-half (1-1/2) times the basic hourly rate of pay.
+11.1.
+When the Department determines that a need for overtime exists it shall be paid at one-and-one-half (1-1/2) times the basic hourly rate of pay or as required by law.
 Subject to prior approval of the Department, employees assigned to administrative assignment entitled to overtime pay may elect to receive compensatory leave at the rate of time and one-half in lieu of monetary payment at the same rate.
 Compensatory time credit may be accumulated in a compensatory time bank of up to fifty (50) hours maximum.
+Any compensatory time accrued but not used at the end of the year will be cashed out.

+Employees not assigned to a platoon schedule will have their overtime rate based on their regular rate of pay.

-Any compensatory time accrued but not used at the end of the year will be cashed out. - 11.2 An employee called in for overtime work shall be paid at least a four (4) hour minimum at the overtime rate of pay.
-The 4-hour minimum shall not apply to employees: - (a) held over immediately following the termination of their regular duty shift, - (b) employees required to attend departmental meetings on their off-duty time, or - (c) employees who elect to leave when the work is done if the time worked is less than four (4) hours.
-In that event, overtime pay shall be only for actual time worked, computed to the nearest quarter hour.
+- 11.2.
+An employee called in for overtime work shall be paid at least a four (4) hour minimum at the overtime rate of pay.
+The 4-hour minimum shall not apply to employees: - 11.2.1. held over immediately following the termination of their regular duty shift at their assignment, - 11.2.2. employees required to attend virtual departmental meetings on their off-duty time, or - 11.2.3. employees who elect to leave when the work is done if the time worked is less than four (4) hours.
+In that event, overtime pay shall be only for actual time worked, rounded up to the nearest quarter hour.